-If you require classroom accommodation because of a disability, you must register with the Dean of Students Office http://www.dso.ufl.edu within the first week of class.
-The Dean of Students Office will provide documentation to you, which you then give to the instructor when requesting accommodation.
+If you require classroom accommodation because of a disability, it is strongly recommended you register with the Dean of Students Office within the first week of class or as soon as you believe you might be eligible for accommodations.
+The Dean of Students Office will provide documentation of accommodations to you, which you must then give to me as the instructor of the course to receive accommodations.
+Please do this as soon as possible after you receive the letter.
+Students with disabilities should follow this procedure as early as possible in the semester.
 The College is committed to providing reasonable accommodations to assist students in their coursework.